-Fully reversible opioids preferred until patient is no longer a risk for hypotension.
-(See Analgesia and Anesthesia K9 CPG).

-NOTE: Do not treat with NSAIDs, given the propensity for envenomated dogs to develop coagulopathies and secondary acute kidney injuries.

-Administer isotonic crystalloids at a rate based on clinical signs and laboratory findings.
-A fluid rate of 1.5 - 2 times maintenance is often an appropriate initial starting point; however, fluid boluses may initially be necessary.
+- Fully reversible opioids preferred until patient is no longer a risk for hypotension (See Chapter 16).
+NOTE: Do not treat with NSAIDs, given the propensity for envenomated dogs to develop coagulopathies and secondary acute kidney injuries. - IV Fluid therapy - Isotonic crystalloids at a rate based on clinical signs and laboratory findings.
+Generally, a fluid rate of 1.5 - 2 times maintenance is an initial starting point after any necessary fluid boluses.
 General maintenance fluid rate is 40-60 mL/kg/day.
-Adjustment to fluid rate is based on patient's clinical response, monitoring ins and outs and clinical parameters such as body weight, CBC and chemistry values.
-Monitor for signs of fluid overload such as increasing body weight (>10%), tissue edema, serous nasal discharge, or increased respiratory rate or effort.

-Manage any open wounds that develop.
-(See K9 Wound Management CPG)

-Do NOT use tourniquets, ice packs, heating, or local vasoconstriction (e.g., injection of epinephrine locally) in an attempt to slow venom spread.

-Confine MWDs to minimize venom distribution.
+Adjustment to fluid rate is based on patient's clinical response. - Manage any open wounds that develop (See Chapter 14). - Do NOT use tourniquets, ice packs, heating, or local vasoconstriction (e.g., injection of epinephrine locally) in an attempt to slow venom spread. - Confine MWDs to minimize venom distribution.

-MONITORING
+Monitoring

 Snakebite Severity Score (SSS) should be considered as an objective tool to guide antivenom administration.
-A SSS assigns a score of 0-3 or 0-4 for six body areas to assess neurological, gastrointestinal, cardiac, coagulation, local wound, and pulmonary parameters.
-A score of 20 is consistent with severe envenomation.
+A SSS assigns a score of 0-3 or 4 to six body areas to assess neurological, gastrointestinal, cardiac, coagulation, local wound, and pulmonary parameters.10 A score of 20 is consistent with severe envenomation.
 SSS is most helpful for monitoring trends and can be misleading in the subacute setting as signs can be delayed.
-Consider completing a SSS every six hours during patient hospitalization.
-(See Table 1.)
+Consider completing a SSS every six hours during patient hospitalization (see Table 15).